QUB-ASL/bzzz/SET_UP.md

 ## Raspberry Pi Configuration
 To be able to access some of the GPIO pins properly the Pi must be configured.

+First of all, if you haven't already connect the Raspberry pi to the internet.

 - Run the following
 ```
 sudo raspi-config